mrmartineau/gatsby-theme-code-notes/gatsby-theme-code-notes/README.md

 - Notes can be written using Markdown (`.md`) or [MDX](https://mdxjs.com/) (`.mdx`)
 - Each note can have zero, one or many tags.
 See an example [here](https://github.com/mrmartineau/gatsby-theme-code-notes/blob/master/example/code-notes/syntax-highlighting.md)
 - Extra markdown features have also been added.
 Find out more [here](https://github.com/mrmartineau/gatsby-theme-code-notes/blob/master/example/code-notes/markdown-features.md)
+- An example of this theme can be found [here](https://code-notes-example.netlify.com/)

 ---